humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-02-24-mozilla-javascript-extension-count.md

 In this example, an object `person` is created with a single property, `name` and so the initial value of `__count__` is 1.
 When the `hair` property is added, `__count__` is automatically updated to 2.
 Likewise, deleting the `name` property results in `__count__` being reset to 1.
 All of this happens automatically as the object is manipulated.

-The important thing to note about `__count__` is that it deals only with instance members and so doesn&#8217;t take into account properties and methods inherited via the prototype chain.
-In non-Mozilla JavaScript engines, you&#8217;d need to write a loop and use `hasOwnProperty()` to build up such a count:
+The important thing to note about `__count__` is that it deals only with instance members and so doesn't take into account properties and methods inherited via the prototype chain.
+In non-Mozilla JavaScript engines, you'd need to write a loop and use `hasOwnProperty()` to build up such a count:

     //all browsers
     function getPropertyCount(object){